flowershow/flowershow-app/content/blog/citations-research.md

 Place your exported library/collection bib file in the root of the vault (optional but easier).
 Then in the obsidian citation plugin settings choose `BibLaTex` as database format and  provide the citation **database path** eg. `./MyLibrary.bib`.

-**Literature Notes**
+#### Literature Notes**

 In the citation plugin settings you can set the folder name to where you want the reference notes to be stored as files.
 Note that you will have to create this folder if not already exists.
 You can then create citations with reference by opening the prompt `cmd + p` and using the `Citations: Insert literature note link` command.

-**Pandoc-style markdown citations**
+#### Pandoc-style markdown citations

 You are also able to insert citations in Obsidian by opening the prompt `cmd + p` and using the `Citations: Insert markdown citations`.  command.

-## Setup to work in Floweshow
+## How could we make this work with Floweshow

 **Prerequisites:**

 * citation plugin in obsidian to add citations
 * a `bib` file in vault / content

-Once we have the above setup, we may then be able to add [rehype-citation](https://github.com/timlrx/rehype-citatioxn) to convert citations and display the bibliography.
+Once we have the above setup, we may then be able to add [rehype-citation](https://github.com/timlrx/rehype-citation) to convert citations and display the bibliography.
 The rehype plugin would require setting two properties in config which are `Name` and `path` of the bibtex file.

 ```js
 // contentlayer.config.ts